Yellowstone Road Trip Itinerary: The Black Hills Route

 3 HOURS/160 MILES

 Leaving Jackson Hole, as you begin to see the Grand Tetons disappear in your rearview mirror, you will reach the town of Dubois.
 This charming hidden gem is one of the last real Old West towns.
 This small town is packed with outdoor adventures like mountain biking, hiking, ATV riding, kayaking, and much more.
 If you are here in the winter, don’t miss out on snowmobiling!
 Additionally, get to know the Wind River Mountain Range.
 Drive along the mountains toward Riverton, one of the most underrated towns in Wyoming.
 This small mountain town is worth an overnight stay, so you can learn all about the local Native American culture.
-If you are lucky you may just be here for one of the many events that take place over summer.
+If you are lucky, you may just be here for one of the many events that take place over summer.
 For an outdoor adventure, head to the next town over, Lander.
 Discover the beauty of the untamed Wind River Mountains, starting with the fascinating Sinks Canyon State Park.

 5.5 HOURS/350 MILES